If you use the kubectl Crossplane plugin to install a Provider or

 If you installed a Configuration package, pay attention to the Configuration

-resource.
-Again, the INSTALLED
+and ConfigurationRevision resource.
+Again, the INSTALLED and HEALTHY

-column for these resources need to be TRUE
+column for these resources need to be TRUE.
+Besides that, you should also see

-resources included in this
+the CompositeResourceDefinition and Composition resources included in this

 package are listed if the package is installed successfully.